toasterparty/metroid-prime-bingo/rules.md

 # Reset

 In the event of an unexpected death, softlock or crash, the affected player may have progress towards certain tiles reverted.
 In the event of a reset:
 - **Item-Related Goals** - Reverts to match the new player inventory state.
-For example, if a player dies after compelting the `40 Missiles`, `Get Plasma Processing Item` and `Ice Beam` tiles, but their last save was before all 3 of those events, then they must unmark those boxes on bingosync and recollect those items before .
+For example, if a player dies after completing the `40 Missiles`, `Get Plasma Processing Item` and `Ice Beam` tiles, but their last save was before all 3 of those events, then they must unmark those boxes on bingosync and recollect those items before remarking them.
+- **Action Goals** - Completion persists through the reset.
+For example, `Use 2 Map Stations`, `Activate the Observatory` and `2 Mini-Bosses` all remain completed after a reset.

-Abusing this rule to warp to save stations after completing Actions is frowned upon.
+Abusing this rule to deathwarp to save stations after completing Action Goals is frowned upon.

 # Goals
+*A neat list of all the goals and their descriptions will go here.*